kinit-sk/semeval-2024-task-8-machine-text-detection/README.md

    conda env create -f environment.yaml conda activate IMGTB
    ```
-2. For the integration and usage with the official scoring scipts, clone the official [SemEval-2024 Task 8](https://github.com/mbzuai-nlp/SemEval2024-task8) repository, copy the official data to the data folder as described in the official repository, and copy the content of this repository to the subtaskA folder
+2. For the integration and usage with the official scoring scipts, clone the official [SemEval-2024 Task 8](https://github.com/mbzuai-nlp/SemEval2024-task8) repository, copy the official data to the data folder as described in the official repository, and copy the content of this repository to the subtaskA folder.
    ```
    git clone https://github.com/mbzuai-nlp/SemEval2024-task8.git
    cd SemEval2024-task8